adaOctopus/plutus-mint-lock-unlock-dapp/cardano-cli-approach.md

 6. Estimated transaction fee: Lovelace 362507 -> Transaction successfully submitted. -> COSTS OF TRANSACTION

 #### Next STep -> Minting Utility Token

+1. Fixed the minting policy for utility token
+2. It basically checks 2 things
+  a.
+If the OUTPUT of the lockscript has the correct ratio 1:10 for ada locked
+  b.
+If the OUTPUT of the user has indeed the 1 NFT about to be minted.